Israa-Essam/DataCo-SMART-SUPPLY-CHAIN-FOR-BIG-DATA-ANALYSIS/README.md

 ## **Project Overview**
 Interactive Power BI dashboards analyzing order fulfillment, customer segmentation, and market performance for DATACO.'s global supply chain.

+# 🎯**Project Goal**
+The primary goal of this project is to perform a comprehensive analysis of an e-commerce supply chain dataset using Power BI.
+This involves uncovering key insights related to customer behavior, order trends, shipping performance, and profit dynamics.
+By leveraging interactive dashboards, dynamic parameters, and advanced DAX measures, the project aims to support data-driven decision-making and optimize business performance across different markets, customer segments, and shipping modes.

 # 🌐 Supply Chain E-Commerce Process Flow Dashboard
 **Interactive Power BI dashboard** visualizing the end-to-end supply chain workflow from order receipt to delivery, with dynamic bookmarks for seamless navigation.